pandelig/personal-website-svelte/src/lib/articles/Article1.md

 date_updated: "12-01-2025"
 tags: ["frontend", "animals", "humor"]
 title: "If Frontend Frameworks Were Animals, What Would They Be?"
-meta_title: "Frontend Frameworks as Animals - A Humorous Comparison"
 meta_description: "Explore a fun comparison of frontend frameworks like React, Svelte, and Vue as animals by Pantelis Deligiannidis.
 A lighthearted look at their characteristics and behaviors."
 ---